 The Repertory Theatre of St. Louis COVID Safety Guidelines

 The Rep’s top priority for reopening is the health and safety of our staff, artists and audiences.
-We have missed you all very much over the past year, but we have been working diligently to ensure that we can bring live performances back to the stage safely.
+We have been working diligently to ensure that we can bring live performances back to the stage safely.
 The following information details our current COVID guidelines and continues to be reviewed and revised in accordance with CDC guidelines.

 This plan has been approved by St. Louis County.
 It is developed in alignment with the guidelines of the Missouri Department of Health and Senior Services’ Show Me Strong Business Pledge, the St. Louis County public health orders and reopening guidelines for entertainment venues, and Missouri ArtsSafe.

 Special thanks to The Rep’s medical advisors for this plan, Dr. Stephen Liang and Dr. Joseph Cherabie of Washington University Medical School’s Infectious Disease department.

 - Our seating has been opened up to full capacity effective December 4, 2021.